Dynamical Symmetry Indicators for Floquet Crystals: Details on General Framework

 \eqnref{eq:V_SL_set_sim} suggests that $\{ V_{SL} \}$ only depends on the set of Hilbert bases $\{ a_{j} \}$ involved in the irreducible symmetry data.
 On the other hand, as the vanishing components of $\sum_{l} A_l$ are the same as the vanishing components of $\sum_{j} a_{j}$, the $\mathcal{D}$ constraint in \eqnref{eq:V_set_gen} is also determined by the set $\{ a_{j} \}$.
-Therefore, if two FGUs have the same $\G$ and have irreducible symmetry data that involve the same set of Hilbert bases, they have the same $\{ V_{SL} \}$, $\{ V \}$, and $X$, no matter whether the two FGUs have equivalent symmetry data.
+Specifically, a diagonal element of $\mathcal{D}$ is $0$ ($1$) if the corresponding component of $\sum_{j} a_{j}$ is nonzero (zero).
+Therefore, if two FGUs have the same $\G$ and have irreducible symmetry data that involve the same set of Hilbert bases, they have the same $\{ V_{SL} \}$, $\{ V \}$, and $\X$, no matter whether the two FGUs have equivalent symmetry data.
 This simplification allows us to enumerate all possible DSI sets for irreducible symmetry data by considering all possible combinations of Hilbert bases of a given crystalline symmetry group $\G$.
 All possible combinations of Hilbert bases can be enumerated by considering the presence and absence of each Hilbert basis, resulting in $2^I-1$ nontrivial combinations, where the only trivial one corresponds to the absence of all bases.
 We emphasize that not all the combinations of Hilbert bases can be reproduced by FGUs since certain symmetry contents are forbidden for isolated sets of bands~\cite{Turner2010Inversion}.
 Nevertheless, the above derivation can guarantee none of the physical combinations of Hilbert bases are missed.